Breach (2020 film): Plot

-Earth is suffering an extinction level event, and 300,000 survivors are selected to board a spaceship called the Ark which will take them to a new colony called New Earth.
-Noah (Cody Kearsley) stows away on the Ark impersonating a junior janitor while his girlfriend Hayley (Kassandra Clementi), who is pregnant with his child is put into stasis as a passenger.
+In 2242 A.D., Earth is suffering an extinction level event, and 300,000 survivors are selected to board a spaceship called the Ark that will take them to a new colony called New Earth.
+Noah stows away on the Ark impersonating a junior janitor while his girlfriend Hayley, who is pregnant with his child is put into stasis as a passenger.

-A grizzled older janitor named Clay (Bruce Willis) attempts to mentor Noah.
-Blue (Johnny Messner) and Shady (Johann Urb), two experienced crew members, are infected by a parasitic force.
+A grizzled older janitor named Clay attempts to mentor Noah.
+Blue and Shady, two experienced crew members, are infected by a parasitic force.
 Meanwhile, Noah spies on Clay and suspects the older man is constructing a bomb.
 Clay shows Noah that he is brewing moonshine.

 That evening the workers have an impromptu party where they talk about the loved ones they left behind.
 Noah tells everyone he will be reassigned to be a butcher when they reach New Earth.
-Ortega (Angie Pack) leaves the party to hook up with Blue and finds him welding alone.
+Ortega leaves the party to hook up with Blue and finds him welding alone.
 Blue turns on Ortega, killing her.

-Later Clay discovers that Noah's girlfriend is Admiral Adams' (Thomas Jane) daughter.
-Security officer Stanley (Timothy V. Murphy) discovers Shady's decomposed body and identifies Blue as the killer.
+Later Clay discovers that Noah's girlfriend is Admiral Adams' daughter.
+Security officer Stanley discovers Shady's decomposed body and identifies Blue as the killer.
 Clay finds Ortega's body; Stanley gathers a security detail and they find Blue attempting to break into the admiral's quarters.
 Blue suddenly leaps and kills one of the security team by biting through the officer's throat.
-Stanley and Teek (Callan Mulvey) are forced to shoot Blue.
-Chambers (Rachel Nichols) performs an autopsy on Blue's body.
+Stanley and Teek are forced to shoot Blue.
+Chambers performs an autopsy on Blue's body.
 Teek meanwhile searches the video feed and sees a recording of Shady's death and Blue's initial infection.
 Chambers reports that Blue is completely hollowed out and there is a parasite loose on the ship.

 Chambers discovers that Noah is not a member of the crew but a stowaway and Stanley arrests him.
 Clay defends Noah successfully and he is released.
 While the survivors discuss next steps, the three dead crewmen reanimate and attack, killing Stanley.
 Chambers manages to injure the remaining infected for Teek, Clay, and Noah to escape.
 The newly infected Stanley starts to release the infected and unlocks the remaining crew's quarters who are quickly taken over and infected.

 Clay guides the survivors to the arsenal.
 Chambers is unable to pinpoint a weakness in the infected so Clay suggests using a flame thrower.
-The flame thrower sets off the fire suppression unit which ruins visibility.
-Lincoln (Corey Large) reunites with the group just as Teek is suddenly grabbed by the infected and pulled into the mist.
+The flame thrower sets off the fire suppression unit, which ruins visibility.
+Lincoln reunites with the group just as Teek is suddenly grabbed by the infected and pulled into the mist.
 Clay runs off to rescue Teek.
 As Teek and Clay return, Lincoln suggests using the escape pods while Teek proposes the security bay.